grokify/spectrum/docs/index.md

-# Swaggman - OpenAPI Spec Utility
+# Spectrum - OpenAPI Spec Utility

-Swaggman is a multi-purpose OpenAPI speec utility.
+Spectrum is a multi-purpose OpenAPI speec utility.

 It can perform the following: